 The AV of the dodger's armor+a Missile Range modifier.

 1.3.2.4.3.1 Missile Range Modifier The modifier that is used is based on the range fraction that the missile is fired from.
-The table below applies:
+Table 1.12 applies.